wilsonmar/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    GCP_REGION=""
    </pre>

-PROTIP: Specifying passwords in enviornment variables is more secure than typing passwords in tf files<a target="_blank" href="https://www.youtube.com/watch?v=RA1mNClGYJ4&time=5m52s">*</a>.
+PROTIP: Specifying passwords in environment variables is more secure than typing passwords in tf files<a target="_blank" href="https://www.youtube.com/watch?v=RA1mNClGYJ4&time=5m52s">*</a>.

 <a name="Terraform_Azure"></a>